 It’s taken us 10 years to decide to use a streaming service.
-It was made will full awareness of what they are, what they do and how they do it.
+It was made with full awareness of what they are, what they do and how they do it.

 Indie30 turns 10 years old at the end of this year.
 As a music blog, we are and have always been totally non-financial and have never had any agenda other than to organically share and highlight great new music.
 We’re hardly the greatest at self promotion – less than 1,000 Facebook likes in 10 years says it all.
 Up until the beginning of this year we were wary of and had never utilised a streaming service other than the standard Soundcloud and Youtube to promote or highlight the music we love and have only recently and reluctantly decided to do so.
 We are very much aware how shit Spotify is and haven’t made the decision to use them to house our new Indie30 genre based playlist series lightly.
 The decision comes with full awareness of how Spotify and ALL the others who are equally as shit operate.
 We know how lowly they all value artists and little they understand or contribute to culture or music itself.
 We know that their renumeration or lack thereof towards artists is worse than an insult.
 Spotify doesn’t even pay 1c per play.
 The latest figure is 0.00397cents per play.
 It takes 150 plays for an artist and their label to make the total cost of a itunes digital download.
 On youtube its even worse.
 For us Spotify are just an empty shell for our playlists.